-Hayden Synchronized Skating Teams' Ice Mates compete in regional and national events at the intermediate level these past two seasons, while having competed in the novice division in prior seasons.
-They are the 2019 U.S. National Champions and the 2018 U.S. National Novice Silver Medalists.
+Hayden Synchronized Skating Teams' Ice Mates Hayden Synchronized Skating Teams' Ice Mates are the 2023 US National Silver Medalists and the 2022 US National Pewter Medalists in the Novice Division and the 2019 and 2020 U.S. National Champions in the Intermediate division.
+They are the 2022 US National Pewter Medalists in the Novice Division and the 2019 and 2020 U.S. National Champions in the intermediate division.
+In addition, they are the 2018 U.S. National Novice Silver Medalists.
 The Ice Mates have been skating as a team since 1988, earning 20 U.S. National Championships and more than 50 gold medals in U.S. local, sectional, and international competitions.
-Before U.S. Figure Skating changed the team age requirements, they were one of the few novice teams to compete in Europe.
+Before U.S. Figure Skating changed the team age requirements, they were one of the few novice teams to compete in Europe

 Hayden Synchronized Skating Teams', the Star Mates, began in 2011.
 In their first season, they captured the Intermediate National title.
 They have competed in both the Intermediate and Novice divisions, earning national medals at both in recent years.
 They are the current 2022 US National Bronze medalists in the Intermediate division and the 2020 US National Bronze medalists in the Novice division

 The Mini Mates compete both regionally and nationally at the Juvenile level.
 At the US Nationals in 2020 and 2019 they earned the Bronze and Silver medals respectively and they were the 2015 and 2018 U.S. National Juvenile Champions